 We will talk about each type of concrete tile underlayment and determine what is best based on several factors: price, waterproofing, durability, and UV resistance.

 Synthetic tile underlayments have been increasing in popularity in Arizona.
 However, in our opinion, they are not the best material to use.
+Synthetic tile underlayment is a material that is woven together using polypropylene and polymer and has vapor-resistant and water-resistant qualities.

 In fact, we will recommend homeowners not choose synthetic concrete tile underlayments.
 Let’s talk about why we don’t recommend synthetic concrete tile underlayments.